ericdc1/Dapper.SimpleCRUD/README.md

 Notes:
 - Default table name would match the class name - The Table attribute overrides this
 - Default primary key would be Id - The Key attribute overrides this
-- By default the insert statement would include all properties in the class - The Editable(false) and ReadOnly(true) attributes remove items from the insert statement
+- By default the insert statement would include all properties in the class - The Editable(false),  ReadOnly(true), and IgnoreInsert attributes remove items from the insert statement
 - Properties decorated with ReadOnly(true) are only used for selects
 - Complex types are not included in the insert statement - This keeps the List<User> out of the insert even without the Editable attribute.
 You can include complex types if you decorate them with Editable(true).
 This is useful for enumerators.

 Update a record
 ------------------------------------------------------------